 No two days are alike for a veterinarian.
 You will get to examine different types of animals, see a variety of injuries and conditions, and utilize many diagnostic tools to determine the best plans of action.
 You never know what will come through the clinic door on any given day.

-Veterinary medicine is certainly one of the animal careers that can offer an excellent salary, though you do have to take into consideration all the educational costs of obtaining that coveted DVM degree.
+Veterinary medicine is one of the animal careers that can offer a high-paying salary, though you do have to take into consideration all the educational costs of obtaining that coveted DVM degree.
 Veterinarians earn a median salary of $89,000 as of early 2019, with a salary range between $50,000 and $200,000 per year.
 Those with additional specialty training or board certifications can earn even higher salaries.

-Some detective work has to be done to evaluate each case, and a key trait of a veterinarian is that they enjoy this challenge.
+Some detective work must be done to evaluate each case, and a key trait of a veterinarian is that they enjoy this challenge.
 The animal obviously can’t explain what is bothering them, so you’ll have to figure things out based on the physical exam, lab tests, and owner comments.

 While you may start out working for an established clinic, you have the option of starting your own practice, perhaps even a mobile practice, which greatly reduces startup costs.
-You also can become a partner in an established clinic if they are looking to expand or if other vets are planning to retire.
+You can become a partner in an established clinic if they are looking to expand or if other vets are planning to retire.
 Most vets have a degree of flexibility in their schedules, particularly as they become more established.

 The industry constantly evolves, and it is important to keep up with the latest developments so you can provide the best possible care to your clients.
-Vets also can pursue board certification in a specialty areas, which requires a great deal of additional training and hands-on experience.
+Vets can pursue board certification in a host of specialty areas that require a great deal of additional training and hands-on experience.

 You can use your veterinary background to transition into a variety of roles with other organizations, such as veterinary pharmaceutical sales companies, feed companies, wildlife agencies, laboratories, academic institutions, or the military.
 Corporate vets, in particular, tend to earn top dollar and work normal business hours.
 You don’t have to limit yourself to a traditional private practice seeing patients each day.